Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Chord diagrams and framed chord diagrams

-\begin{definition} By the one-term relation on (framed) chord diagrams we mean a relation saying that if a chord diagram $D$ has a solitary chord of framing 0 (i.e., a chord having two ends adjacent along the circle of $D$) then $D=0$. \end{definition}
+\begin{definition} By the {\em one-term relation} on (framed) chord diagrams we mean a relation saying that if a chord diagram $D$ has an isolated chord of framing 0 (i.e., a chord having two ends adjacent along the circle of $D$) then $D=0$. \end{definition}

-Here even in the framed case the chord should have framing zero.
+In the definition of the $1T$-relation even in the framed case the chord should have framing zero.